WHahn664/FinalProject/README.md

 1. Clone github repository in the terminal on jupyterhub (or any other editor) like this: git clone https://github.com/WHahn664/FinalProject.git
-2. Run the main.py in the terminal: python main.py
+2. Run the main.py in the terminal (this might take a few minutes to run completely): python main.py

 3 (Side note to what I did in jupyterhub).
 Or you can do what I did and run something like this in the terminal): python /home/jovyan/great/FinalProject/main.py